matrix-org/matrix-react-sdk/README.md

 We use the same contribution guide as Element.
 Check it out here: https://github.com/vector-im/element-web/blob/develop/CONTRIBUTING.md

-Please follow the Matrix JS/React code style as per: https://github.com/vector-im/element-web/blob/develop/code_style.md
+Our code style is also the same as Element's: https://github.com/vector-im/element-web/blob/develop/code_style.md

 Code should be committed as follows: